Investor Home

 While the historical data makes for a very persuasive argument for investing in stocks (small stocks in particular), it can also be used to show the volatility and risks inherent in short term investing.
 There have been many periods when returns have been inconsistent with long term figures.
 Here are some examples.

-The following is a summary of historical returns from 1926 to 1996 that appeared in the Wall Street Journal on 9/30/96 that listed Ibbotson and Ned Davis Research as sources.
+A good summary of historical returns from 1926 to 1996 appeared in the Wall Street Journal on 9/30/96 that listed Ibbotson and Ned Davis Research as sources.
 More data on asset classes can be found on the respective Investor Home pages.
+The second summary below is from this pdf citing Ibbotson.
+See also Stocks, Bonds, Bills and Inflation (graphic through 2006) from Morningstar.

 1926-1996 Average annual rates of return